NouraAlgohary/Machine-Learning-Checklist/README.md

   - Fix missing features
     - Get rid of the corresponding districts<br/>
     - Get rid of the whole attribute<br/>
-    - Set the values to some value (zero, the mean, the median, etc.)<br/>
+    - Set the values to some value (zero, the mean, the median, etc.)
 - [ ] **Handling Text and Categorical Attributes**<br/>
   - Select an encoder
 - [ ] **Custom Transformers**<br/>